lambdaclass/lambdaclass_hacking_learning_path/README.md

 - What does DNS mean?
 How does it work?
 - What is the difference between HTTPS and HTTP?
 - What is the difference between asymmetric and symmetric cryptography?
+- In Docker, using port 8080, how do you run an image that exposes port 80?

 ### Git